cyberark/WhiteFAANG/README.md

 https://www.cyberark.com/resources/threat-research-blog/WhiteFAANG<full_name>

 ## Usage
-Once you export your personal data to your laptop, edit the placeholder values to the full path of the export.
+Once you export your personal data to your laptop, replace the placeholder values with the full path of the export.
-Use `pip install` when needed to include required modules.
+Use `pip install` to install any required modules when necessary.
 Run the relevant code segment of the Jupyter Notebook.

 ## Contributing